-A representative from Green IT, presented the study "Digital technologies in Europe: an environmental lifecycle approach" (2021).
+A representative from Green IT, presented the study 'Digital technologies in Europe: an environmental lifecycle approach' (2021).
 Besides GHG emissions, the study assesses different environmental impacts from ICT based on EU PEF methodology indicators which include, among others, raw materials depletion, ecological toxicity and consumption of fossil resources.
 She mentioned that digital technologies alone spend 40% of the sustainable GHG emissions budget of Europe according to their findings.
 The study presented by Green IT analyses all the components of the ICT sector: networks, data centres, devices and services.
 It concludes that user equipment accounts almost three quarters of the ICT environmental impacts in Europe.
 The Green IT representative also presented main recommendations made by the authors of the studies.
 According to them, it is necessary to systematise the use of Multicriteria LCA studies compliant to ISO 14040-44 with critical review, framed by the PEF/OEF methodologies.
-Incentivizing data transparency with open data regarding some quantitative figures of already existing infrastructure is also needed.
+Incentivising data transparency with open data regarding some quantitative figures of already existing infrastructure is also needed.
 The researchers would recommend making API mandatory to allow users to continue using their connected objects.

-Focus 2#: "Digital technologies in Europe: an environmental lifecycle approach" (NegaOctet, 2021)
+Focus 2#: 'Digital technologies in Europe: an environmental lifecycle approach" (NegaOctet, 2021)

-The study "Digital technologies in Europe: an environmental lifecycle approach" conducted by independent consortium NegaOctet, was commissioned by a European Parliamentary group and published in 2021.
+The study 'Digital technologies in Europe: an environmental lifecycle approach'36 conducted by independent consortium NegaOctet, was commissioned by a European Parliamentary group and published in 2021.
 It assesses the environmental impacts of ICT in the EU, based on a Life Cycle Assessment (LCA), along with policy recommendations for digital development compatible with the Green Deal.
 The study takes into account the four life cycle phases (manufacturing, distribution, use and end-of-life phase) and proposes a multicriteria LCA of ICT environmental impact in Europe, in compliance with ISO 14040:2006 and ISO 14044:2006.
-Out of 19 indicators examined within the study, 8 were highlighted as being the most important when investigating and describing the extent of ICT sector's environmental footprint.
-According to the data used, the most relevant environmental impacts of digital services in the EU related to digitalisation are abiotic resources use, fossil resources use and climate change (due to the imprecision of data, land use and water consumption impacts have not been calculated by the study).
-The table below presents absolute value and weighted results for part of the most relevant indicators.
-The first column provides the name of the most relevant environmental impact/indicators of ICT sector identified by the study.
-The second one displays figures of the absolute value of the different environmental impacts/indicators using the unit recommended for LCA/multicriteria analysis (examples: antimony (Sb) equivalent for minerals and metals resources, CO2 equivalent for climate change impact, petajoules (PJ) for energy consumption/ use of fossil resource, etc.) The last column presents the percentage for each of the environmental impact indicators described representing the relative importance of each of these impacts in the overall environmental footprint of the digital sector in Europe, with reference to the prioritization method recommended by the PEF framework and the Joint Research Center (JRC).
+Out of 19 indicators examined within the study, 8 were highlighted as being the most important when investigating and describing the extent of ICT sector's environmental footprint (first column below).
+According to the data used, the most relevant environmental impacts of digital services in the EU related to digitalisation are abiotic impacts/indicators of ICT sector identified by the study.
+The second column displays figures of the absolute value of the different environmental impacts/indicators using the unit recommended for LCA/multicriteria analysis (examples: antimony (Sb) equivalent for minerals and metals resources, CO2 equivalent for climate change impact, petajoules (PJ) for energy consumption/use of fossil resource, etc.).
+The last column presents the percentage for each of the environmental impact indicators described representing the relative importance of each of these impacts in the overall environmental footprint of the digital sector in Europe, with reference to the prioritisation method recommended by the PEF framework and the Joint Research Centre (JRC).